Trump Slams ‘Wacky Nut Job’ Ann Coulter

 Since then, Coulter has only doubled down.
 She often takes to Twitter to call out and criticize President Trump, and the Republican Party.

 “If Dems revived Bernie Sanders’ (long forgotten) pro-worker, anti-immigration position, they’d slaughter Trump.
-Now, who’s the “Stupid Party?” she wrote in a recent tweet.
+Now, who’s the ‘Stupid Party’?” she wrote in a recent tweet.

-In another recent Twitter post Coulter sarcastically mocked Trump, writing that it is “too bad” that his supporters are not getting what they want.
+In another recent Twitter post, Coulter sarcastically mocked Trump, writing that it is “too bad” that his supporters are not getting what they want.